Megan Mansell: Career

 Mansell started her radio career co-hosting the breakfast show on Classic Hits in Queenstown.
 In 2013, she began hosting The Edge Workdays of Awesome on radio station The Edge.
 In late 2017, she became a co-host of The Edge Breakfast with Dom, Meg & Randell, with Dom Harvey and Clint Randell.
 In the 2020 New Zealand Radio Awards her team of breakfast hosts were finalists for Best Breakfast Show – Music Network.
 Harvey left the show in July 2021, leading to a change in the show to The Edge Breakfast with Meg & Randell, then The Edge Breakfast with Nickson, Meg & Eli in 2022, and The Edge Breakfast with Clint, Meg & Dan in 2023.

 In 2016, she launched a YouTube channel focusing on fashion and beauty, and in 2019 she received the Supreme Award for Influencer of the Year from fashion magazine Miss FQ.

 Personal life

 In 2018, she became engaged to co-worker Guy Mansell, and they married on 21 March 2020.
-They have a daughter, Daisy, born on 24 October 2021.
+They have two children.